-Use tweezers to move the mutated larvae onto the new food and put everything back in the kit at a temperature of 25 $^{\circ}$ C.
+Use tweezers to move the moulted larvae onto the new food and put everything back in the kit at a temperature of 25 °C.

-The daily count can be resumed from the feeding of the meal.
+The daily count can be resumed from the first feeding.
 The larvae will then all be at the same growth stage.

 Caution: The moult between IV instar and V instar takes 48 hours.
-Continue to separate the mutated worms on both days.
+Continue to separate the moulted worms on both days.